DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 date: 2025-01-17
 ---

-We write design history posts in Markdown, a lightweight markup language.
+We write design history posts in Markdown, a lightweight markup language that uses special characters to format plain text.
 The website converts the Markdown into HTML for display on the site.

 The following sections describe the basics of writing content in Markdown.